Mohib416/aws-vpc-bastion-nginx-project/README.md

-🏷️ AWS VPC Project 3 – Public & Private Subnet + Bastion Host + Nginx
+🚀 AWS VPC Project 3 – Public & Private Subnet + Bastion Host + Nginx
 📌 Project Overview

-In this project I built a simple but realistic AWS architecture using a custom VPC with public and private subnets.
+In this project, I built a more advanced AWS architecture using a custom VPC with public and private subnets.

-The goal was to understand how networking works in AWS and how to securely connect a private server using a public one (bastion host).
+The goal was to understand how AWS networking really works and how to securely access a private server using a public one (bastion host), just like in real-world scenarios.

-🛠️ Steps I Followed
-1) Creating the VPC
+⚙️ Step 1: Creating the VPC

-First of all, I created a VPC, which is basically my own private network in AWS.
+I started by creating my own VPC (Virtual Private Cloud), which is basically a private network in AWS.

 Name: mohib-vpc
 CIDR block: 10.0.0.0/16

-I chose /16 because it gives a large IP range.
-Even if this is just a project, it’s a good practice to start with a bigger range to avoid running out of IPs in the future and to keep scalability.
+I chose /16 because it provides a large IP range.
+Even though this is a project, it's a good practice to think about scalability from the beginning.

-2) Creating Subnets
+🌐 Step 2: Creating Subnets

 Then I created two subnets: